Nonye2K3/chia/CLI-Commands-Reference.md

 `-n` [number of plots]: The number of plots that will be made, in sequence.
 Once a plot is finished, it will be moved to the final location `-d`, before starting the next plot in the sequence.

 `-b` [memory buffer size MiB]: Define memory/RAM usage.
-Default is 2048 (2GiB).
+Default is 4608 (4.6 GiB).
 More RAM will marginally increase speed of plot creation.
 Please bear in mind that this is what is allocated to the plotting algorithm alone.
 Code, container, libraries etc. will require additional RAM from your system.

 `-f` [farmer pk]: This is your "Farmer Public Key".
 Utilise this when you want to create plots on other machines for which you do not want to give full chia account access.
 To find your Chia Farmer Public Key use the following command: `chia keys show`